• Skip to primary navigation

 Ingredients

-• 0.5 lb jumbo shrimp peeled and deveined
+• 0.5 lb jumbo shrimp peeled & deveined

-• 3 cups baby bok choy washed and ends trimmed (or sub with yu choy sum or napa cabbage)
+• 3 cups baby bok choy washed with ends trimmed

 • 2 tablespoon vegetable oil or any neutral oil